 We pride ourselves on what we provide and deliver to the foot health industry.
 The qualification we have produced provides a strong theoretical aspect which includes 14 modules, but with fair coursework for students to complete, we don’t expect our students to be good with essays like some training providers.
 Essays and some other methods can prove stressful to students, and we know our students want to be good at treating foot conditions, so that’s what we want to concentrate on the most.

 Our qualification practically is continually kept up-to-date and reviewed annually to improve where possible.
 Our course provides a sound knowledge in many other conditions of the foot which students may not be able to treat, but will have the knowledge to help identify them and know when and where to refer out to a greater professional when required.
 We feel it’s vital that Foot Health Practitioners know who they are, know their professional limitations and don’t go beyond these boundaries.

-Our qualification is also in association with Bright Accreditation to ensure greater standards are met for ourselves and our qualification.
+Our qualification is also in association with the Complementary Medical Association to ensure greater standards are met for ourselves and our qualification.

 Please note, we are providers of the qualification to our approved training centres, you cannot enrol for a course with us directly.